sarahpmedeiros/course-2017-spr-proj/minteng_tigerlei_zhidou/README.md

 python3 <filename>.py trial
 ```
 ## Problem 1: Optimization
 Following the idea of project 1, our goal is to find a best office location for a new company.
 Since a detailed coordinate is meaningless, we try to find a suitable area.
 Project 1 has helped us gather all the licensed restaurants/ crime incidents/ MBTA stops/ rent price in boston area.
-We gonna maximize ```#restaurant```, ```#MBTA stops``` and minimize ```#crime incidents``` and ```rent price```.
+We gonna find the best area that maximize ```#restaurant```, ```#MBTA stops``` and minimize ```#crime incidents``` and ```rent price```.

 We use googlemaps api to find the left bottom/ right top coordinates of boston area.
 With these coordinates, we could build a big rectangle containing boston area.
 Then we separate this rectangle into 10 x 10 grids(user could set this scale manually).
-Removing those blank grids outside of boston area, we have 52 grids left.
+Removing those blank grids which don't contain any useful data, we have 52 grids left.
 Each grid represents a possible target area which contains a suitable place for opening a company.

 ![boston_grid](http://datamechanics.io/data/minteng_zhidou/Boston_grid.png)